mmcza/Gender-Mental-Illness-and-Crime-in-the-United-States-Analysis/README.md

-# Gender, Mental Illness and Crime in the United States - An Analysis
+# Mental Illness, Gender and Crime in the United States - An Analysis
 This is a final project for the course "Exploratory Data Analysis".

 ## The Project